brightn-tamu/BVGOG-Contract-Manager/README.md

 make rspec
 ```

+## Testing Coverage
+After run `make cucumber` or `make rspec`, you can see test report in `coverage/cucumber/index.html` or `coverage/rspec/index.html` respectively.
+If you want to view the combined coverage of RSpec and Cucumber tests, please run `ruby script/combined_coverage.rb` first, and then check `coverage/merged/index.html`.

 ## Login Credentials
 We have different user account to be able to log into the local and production environment for testing.
 These can be found in [seeds.rb](./db/seeds.rb) but are included here as well for convenience.